-Currently the National Park Service has an air curtain burner in the Estes Park region, which is not for public use.
-Now, public-use air curtain burners are available in Estes Park, Colorado and at the HBarH Ranch on Hwy 7 at the Boulder/Larimer County Line.
+Currently the Coity of Estes Park has an air curtain burner in the Estes Park region, which is for residents of Estes Park and Estes Park valley.
+There is also a public-use drop-off station at the HBarH Ranch on Hwy 7 at the Boulder/Larimer County Line.
 I'm sure others are being feverishly built.

 4. Bury the trunk under dirt at least 8" deep.

 5. Cut the trunk into manageable pieces and wrap it with plastic (at least 6 mil plastic as beetles can bore through thinner material) in a sunny location.
 Sprinkle the wood with water before wrapping to allow a "steaming" effect when the sun-light heats the plastic-wrapped wood.
 Logs must reach 110 degrees F under the bark for this method to be effective.
 In case they do not reach this sustained temperature in cooler regions, the Conquer will work on the trapped emerging beetles as they try to bore their way through the plastic.
 (Lay the trunk pieces on the plastic to spray the trunks with Conquer.
 It is the best of the pyrethroids, but still precautions should be taken to keep an appreciable amount from leaching into the soil surrounding your solar collection location).

 6. In the past, diesel fuel was used to cover the logs under the plastic.
 We don't recommend this procedure as it increasess the danger of fire as well as damages the water table when the diesel eventually leaches into the environment.